Hradok, Trencin, Slovakia

-For 30 very pleasant years, we lived in Oxford, Ohio. „The Plan“ was always that when our daughter was married and established in her career, we would move to her and help to raise her future children.
-She and her husband made their move in 2020, the week our governor shut down the state for the pandemic.
+For 30 pleasant years, we lived in Oxford.
+Ohio.
+"The Plan" was always that when our daughter was married and established in her career, we would move to her and help raise future children.
+She and her husband moved into their first home in 2020 the week our governor shut down the state for the pandemic.
 We followed a year later.

 We were rewarded the following year when our first grandchild was born.
-Rather than enroll her in a day-care setting, we watch her 40-45 hours/week.
-It is extremely tiring but VERY worthwhile, especially for me as I worked every day when our daughter was this age.
+Rather than enroll her in a day-care setting, we watched her 40-45 hours/week.
+It was extremely tiring but VERY worthwhile, especially for me as I worked every day when our daughter was pre-school.

 I grew up in Swanton, a small farming village (2000 inhabitants) 20 miles west of Toledo, Ohio.
 I attended the University of Toledo.
 My goal from the beginning was to teach history at the college level.
 The third quarter of my Freshman year, I decided to specialize in medieval English history.
 Using the flexibility of the UT Honors Program, I enrolled in advanced German and Latin course every term while engaging in guided individual study with Professor Roger Ray, a Bede scholar.
 My time with Dr. Ray was a veritable Oxbridge tutorial, where I read and wrote essays on an enormous list of primary and secondary works.